microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

          5. Copy the Lakehouse name from workspace (needed for next steps)
      5. Wait 10-15 minutes to allow the data pipelines to finish processing then proceed to next step.
 4. Deploy Power BI Report
-     1. Download the .pbix file from repo (link).
+     1. Download the .pbix file from the [Reports folder](Deployment/Reports/).
      2. Open Power BI report in Power BI Dashboard
      3. Click on Transform Data menu option from the Task Bar
      4. Click Data source settings